Naveed776/Reinforcement-Learning/README.md

 # Task 1 PointGoal 0

-Certainly!
-Here's the summary and comparison in a table format:

 | Metric                     | PPO                             | PPO Lagrangian                  |
 |----------------------------|---------------------------------|---------------------------------|
 | **Iterations**             | 30+                             | 27+                             |